 Cores: 8 | Threads: 16 | Base clock: 3.6GHz | Boost clock: 4.3GHz | L3 cache: 11MB | TDP: 140W

-The naming convention is confusing, given that the Intel Core i7-7820X is part of Intel’s “Skylake-X” series rather than the X-class chips built on the 14nm Kaby Lake node, but semantics matter very little when you get to go hands-on with an Intel CPU boasting this many cores.
-Although the fact that you’ll need a new motherboard to use this octa-core monster might be enough to scare some users off to Ryzen, Intel loyalists shan’t mind the upgrade.
+The naming convention is confusing, given that the Intel Core i7-7820X is part of Intel’s “Skylake-X” series rather than the X-class chips built on the 14nm Kaby Lake node.
+However, semantics matter very little when you get to go hands-on with an Intel CPU that features this many cores.
+The fact that you’ll need a new motherboard to use this octa-core monster might scare some users off to Ryzen; however, Intel loyalists shan’t mind the upgrade.

 Best budget CPU: Intel Pentium G4560

 Intel Core i3 power at a Pentium price tag

 Cores: 2 | Threads: 4 | Base clock: 3.5GHz | L3 cache: 3MB | TDP: 54W

 If you choose the Intel Pentium G4560 over a Core i3 chip, you won’t even notice the slight loss of performance, as you’ll be too busy counting all the money you saved.
 As the first Pentium chip in a long time to boast hyper-threading, the G4560 shows us what low-end CPUs have been missing for so long.
 And, in benchmarks, it proves that it’s easily adjacent to the pricier Intel Core i3-7100.